abderrahmenyoussef/App-Covoiturage-Microservices/README.md

 ### Kafka Event Flow

-The application uses Kafka for event-driven communication between services, primarily for logging and monitoring:
+The application uses Kafka for event-driven communication, primarily for logging and monitoring.
+Unlike a typical distributed event system, in this architecture only the API Gateway produces events to Kafka:

 #### Event Production
-- **Services → Kafka**: Each service (Auth, Trip, AI) produces events to Kafka topics when significant actions occur
+- **API Gateway → Kafka**: The API Gateway produces events to Kafka topics when significant actions occur in any service
 - **Event Types**:
-  - Authentication events (login, logout, registration)
   - Trip events (creation, update, deletion, booking)
   - System events (errors, warnings, service status)